-Another study shows that 24% of respondents were annoyed by marketing messages on social media from brands they don’t specifically follow.
+Another study shows that 24% of respondents were annoyed by marketing messages on social media from brands they don’t explicitly follow.
 These marketing messages mainly include Facebook’s Sponsored Stories or Twitter’s Promoted Tweets.
 Many also found content on these, as well as sponsored video ads, to be misleading.

 Video has more of an impact now than ever before, but video ads were found to be the number one most misleading medium.
 Above all, video ads should be creative.
 The actual direct brand mentions in these ads must play a small role, or users may continue to feel mislead.
-Internet Explorer recently released a video ad that does a phenomenal job of following all the web-best practices.